-2. Introduction to Exporting data from R
+Introduction to Exporting Data from R

-i.
-Exporting table data to a CSV file
+1. Exporting table data to a CSV file

-Exporting results from R to other applications in the CSV format is just as convenient as importing data Into R by using CSV files.
+Exporting results from R to other applications in the CSV format is just as convenient as importing data into R by using CSV files.

 To create a CSV file, the write.csv()function can be used.
-Just as the read.csv() function is a special case of read.table(), write.csv() is a special case of write.table().
+Just as the read.csv() function is a special case of read.table(), write.csv() is also a special case of write.table().
 The command can be used as follows:

 Here separator is tab character (\t).
-This means using above command, tabular data can be written to the clipboard.
+This means using the above command, tabular data can be written to the clipboard.

-ii.
-Exporting R data to an Excel Spreadsheet
+2. Exporting R data to an Excel Spreadsheet

 Below commands are used to export R data to an excel sheet: